adilpeelikkal/AddressBook/README.md

 #### Accessing the Application

-After starting the application (either with or without Docker), you can access the API documentation at http://127.0.0.1:8000/.
+After starting the application, you can access the API documentation at http://127.0.0.1:8000/.